martincostello/openapi-extensions/README.md

 builder.Services.AddOpenApiExtensions((options) =>
 {
-    // Always return the server URLs in the OpenAPI document options.AddServerUrls = true;
+    // Always return the server URLs in the OpenAPI document
+    // Only enable this option in production if you are sure
+    // you wish to explicitly expose your server URLs. options.AddServerUrls = true;

     // Set a default URL to use for generation of the OpenAPI document using